ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 Resourced in IBM Cloud are assigned to a Resource Group.
 In our case, we want to use resource group **VPC1** that was created previously.
 In addition, we will allocate the resources in the **us-south** region and zone **Dallas 1**.

-For more information on Regions and Zones please refer to [Creating a VPC in a different region](https://cloud.ibm.com/docs/infrastructure/vpc?topic=vpc-creating-a-vpc-in-a-different-region#zones) and [Regions and zones](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#bluemix_regions)
+For more information on Regions and Zones please refer to [Creating a VPC in a different region](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-in-a-different-region).

-Select VPC Infrastructure from the hamberger menu in the upper left corner.
+Select VPC Infrastructure from the hamburger menu in the upper left corner.

 ![VPC Infrastructure](images/hambergermenu.png)